-Breadth of Expertise for the Proposed Program
+Breadth of Experience and Expertise for the Proposed Program

 - Focus on the skills and accomplishments that you and your teammates bring to this specific research project that are essential to its success.
-Explain why you and your teammates are optimal users of the infrastructure. - One option is to provide a paragraph for each of the team members, outlining their expertise and accomplishments. - Describe team members' high calibre and international standing, and link their areas of expertise to specific research activities. - Discuss the team's previous experience using the requested equipment. - Demonstrate that the team combines diverse expertise. - Describe team members' experience working in research networks, managing large projects, and working with industry. - Describe team members' experience in knowledge mobilization, technology transfer, and commercialization. - Discuss both current and recent collaborations among the team members, and describe successful projects completed as a team.
+Explain why you and your teammates are optimal users of the infrastructure.
+Avoid including CVs of people who will not use the infrastructure. - Describe the expertise that is required to carry out the project, and explicitly link team members' areas of expertise to specific research activities.
+Consider providing a matrix/figure matching each team member's expertise with the proposed research program and activities.
+Another option is to provide a paragraph for each team member, outlining their expertise and accomplishments. - Describe the team members' expertise and experience through both traditional and non-traditional outputs.
+(For a definition, see page 18 of the Call for Proposals). - Discuss the team's previous experience using the requested equipment. - Describe team members' experience working in research networks, managing large projects, and working with industry. - Describe team members' experience in knowledge mobilization, technology transfer, and commercialization. - Discuss both current and recent collaborations among the team members, and describe successful projects completed as a team.
 State how this proposed program of research will build on prior/existing collaborations and will enhance synergy among team members. - Briefly outline any other relevant collaborations/partnerships.
 Be specific and name collaborators/partners within and outside the University (other researchers, industry, public sector networks, etc.) and describe the degrees of collaboration (informal exchanges, co-authorship, formal signed agreements, etc.). - Collaborations must add real strength-quality, not quantity.
-Explain how all collaborations will contribute to the success of the proposed research or technology development program. - Include a plan to maintain cohesion with the group (e.g., teleconference calls, in-person progress meetings) and describe how the director will work closely with other team members, partners, and collaborators.
+Explain how all collaborations will contribute to the success of the proposed research or technology development program. - Include a plan to maintain cohesion with the group (e.g., teleconference calls, in-person progress meetings, communications tools), and describe how the project director will work closely with other team members, partners, and collaborators.